WojciechSzmit/EEG_DCGAN/README.md

    ```

 2. Use the GUI to upload a MATLAB file and start the training process.
+3. To see live result in TensorBoard use this command in the console: `python -m tensorboard.main --logdir=logs`

 #### GUI Parameters
 - **Learning Rate**: The rate at which the model learns during training.
 A lower value means slower learning.